 There are a handful of television archives and museums in the United States that together contain hundreds of thousands of hours of television programs.
-These include the Library of Congress, the Paley Center for Media and the UCLA Film & Television Archive.
-Some are open to the general public, others are restricted primarily to scholars and researchers.
+These include the Library of Congress, the Paley Center for Media, and The UCLA Film & Television Archive.
+Some are open to the general public while others are restricted primarily to scholars and researchers.
 Most have made it possible to search their collections online, although online catalogs may be incomplete.
 Many academic institutions hold smaller, specific collections, often pertaining to an individual or a specific television program.

 What follows are descriptions for some of the larger television archives and museums.

-Last Updated November 6th, 2010
+Published November 6th, 2010